sgoeschl/java-image-processing-survival-guide/paper/README.md

 Tackling this project requires some "divide and conquer" to keep the mind focused

-* Use Apache PDFBox for PDF to image conversion
+* Use Apache PDFBox to create a PDF preview image
-* Use ImageIO and JAI for converting image formats to JPEG
+* Use ImageIO to convert various image format to JPEG
+* Use JAI to read TIFF images
-* Use a Java-based open-source library for creating thumbnail efficiently
+* Use image scaling library for efficient thumbnail creation
-* Hide the mechanics behind a Java implementation to be exposed to the caller
+* Use custom JPEG compression parameters
 * Do some thorough testing with real-life images
-* Roll out the new implementation incrementally across the production servers

 ## 4. Creating PDF Preview Image